Chamkaisi Chindi Udaysi: Production

+The film was initially titled Operation Kamala, but the title was rejected given that the phrase was a popular slogan of Bharatiya Janata Party, Karnataka.
 The scenes involving Komal on a jet ski were shot in Thailand.

 Reception

 A critic from Mid-Day wrote that "If comedy is what you are seeking, then this movie will dissa [sic] you".
 A critic from Bangalore Mirror opined that "Chamkaisi Chindi Udyasi is a hotchpotch of various Hindi and English films garnished with stale jokes".
-A critic from Filmibeat noted that "It is not director's movie, but it is of Komal Kumar, who rocks the audience all through movie.
-He tries to win the show with his mannerism, when dialogues fail".
-Critic R. G. Vijayasarathy stated that "'Chamakaayisi...' has many loopholes but it is worth a watch for the entertaining dialogues".
+Film critic R. G. Vijayasarathy of IANS stated that "'Chamakaayisi...' has many loopholes but it is worth a watch for the entertaining dialogues".